cosmos/cosmos/GOVERNANCE_DOC.md

 - `MinusesList`: List of minuses for each validator.
 Used to compute validators' voting power when they cast a vote.

 *Note: Actual data structure will probably not be list.
 These lists are here to illustrate what needs to be stored, not how*

-Two final parameters, `InitTotalVotingPower` and `InitProcedureNumber` associated with `proposalID` will be saved when proposal enters voting period.

 We also introduce `ProposalProcessingQueue` which lists all the `ProposalIDs` of proposals that reached `MinDeposit` from oldest to newest.
 Each round, the oldest element of `ProposalProcessingQueue` is checked during `BeginBlock` to see if `CurrentBlock == VotingStartBlock + InitProcedure.VotingPeriod`.
 If it is, then the application checks if validators in `InitVotingPowerList` have voted and, if not, applies `GovernancePenalty`.
 After that proposal is ejected from `ProposalProcessingQueue` and the new first element of the queue is evaluated.
 Note that if a proposal is urgent and accepted under the special condition, its `ProposalID` must be ejected from `ProposalProcessingQueue`.
 The beginning and the end of the `ProposalProcessingQueue` are identified using `ProposalProcessingQueueBeginning` and `ProposalProcessingQueueEnd`.